 The UK boasts the most mature logistics market in Europe, largely propelled by the early adoption of outsourcing non-core activities by manufacturers and retailers.
 This strategic move has not only fuelled the country's logistics sector but also brought about a rapid rate of expansion compared to its EU counterparts.
 Today, the UK leads the way in industrial and logistics real estate investments in Europe, with over 14 billion euros invested in 2022.
 Ireland, with 450 million Euros invested in 2022 and 950 million the year before, currently holds 10th place in Europe.

 In a highly developed market, warehousing facilities need to rise to the standard that their occupiers are expecting – whether it is increasing operational and energy efficiencies or following the latest warehousing trends.
-With 82% of warehouses in the UK dating from before 2000 , and only 5% constructed in the last decade, many of them do not meet the latest technological advancements or sustainability standards.
+With 82% of warehouses in the UK dating from before 2000 , and only 5% constructed in the last decade, many of them do not meet the latest technological advancements or environmental standards.

 Newly built facilities that do meet these requirements, with for example EPC (Energy Performance Certificate) grade-A rating, are now a hot property, particularly in well-located places such as the so-called ‘Golden Triangle’ around the East Midlands.